-The Advanced Placement program is revising several of its 30-plus courses and corresponding exams.
-Courses whose revisions take effect for Fall 2011 are AP World History, AP French Language and Culture, and AP German Language and Culture.
-Next year (Fall 2012), revisions of AP Biology, AP Latin, and AP Spanish Literature and Culture, AP Chemistry, AP Spanish Language and Culture, AP Physics 1 and 2, AP U.S. History, and AP Seminar (new course).
+The Advanced Placement program has recently revised several of its 30-plus courses and corresponding exams.
+Revised courses include AP World History, AP French Language and Culture, and AP German Language and Culture, AP Biology, AP Latin, and AP Spanish Literature and Culture, AP Chemistry, AP Spanish Language and Culture, AP Physics 1 and 2, AP U.S. History, and AP Seminar (new course).

-A New York Times article from January 7, 2011 reviews some of the reasons behind these changes.
+A New York Times article reviews some of the reasons behind these changes.
 In short, the goal is to have students focus on the more important concepts rather than getting lost in the details.
 Reducing the “rote” aspect of some of these courses and replacing it with stronger comprehension and analytical skills is important, especially in courses like biology that present hundreds of pages of details.
-AP U.S. History is also intended for revision by 2013-14.
 Additional subjects for future change will be European History (2015-16), Art History (2015-16), Research (new course 2015-16), Calculus AB and BC (2016-17), Computer Science Principles (2016-17, and World History (course and exam updates).